nautobot/nautobot/docs/models/ipam/prefix.md

 A prefix may also be assigned to a VLAN.
 This association is helpful for associating address space with layer two domains.
 A VLAN may have multiple prefixes assigned to it.

 The prefix model include an "is pool" flag.
-If enabled, NetBox will treat this prefix as a range (such as a NAT pool) wherein every IP address is valid and assignable.
+If enabled, Nautobot will treat this prefix as a range (such as a NAT pool) wherein every IP address is valid and assignable.
 This logic is used when identifying available IP addresses within a prefix.
-If this flag is disabled, NetBox will assume that the first and last (broadcast) address within an IPv4 prefix are unusable.
+If this flag is disabled, Nautobot will assume that the first and last (broadcast) address within an IPv4 prefix are unusable.